rantahar/introduction-to-mpi/_episodes/01-introduction.md

 Also, if not careful, sometimes running in parallel can give a wrong result.
 Consider the sum, 1 - 1 + 1 - 1 + 1 ...
 Depending on how this summing is performed on multiple CPUs (or cores), the final answer is different.
 In practice, since there are always round-off errors in numerical calculations and the order of numerical calculations in parallel computing can be different, the result from running on a serial program on one CPU can be different from the result from running a parallel program on multiple CPUs.

 During this course you will learn to design parallel algorithms and write parallel programs using the MPI library.
-MPI stands for Message Passing Interface, and is a low level, extremely flexible and simple set of commands for communicating between copies of a program.
+MPI stands for Message Passing Interface, and is a low level, minimal and extremely flexible set of commands for communicating between copies of a program.

 ## Using MPI

 > ## Running with mpirun
 >
 > Let's get our hands dirty from the start and make sure MPI is installed.
-Open a bash command line and run the simple command:
+Open a bash command line and run the command:
 > ~~~
 > echo Hello World!
 > ~~~